nsedan/film-dazzle/README.md

 - Desktop PC, 27"
 - Tablet was tested with Chrome developer tools.
 - Also, the site was tested on Firefox and Microsoft Edge.

+#### User Tests:

+Several user tests were made throughout the project to reveal errors or to add/change features:

+- A user is requested to search for a movie and click a particular choice to render more information about it.
+- A user is requested to leave a review for a movie, at this stage there is no login feature in place.
+- Randomize feature is added after a user suggested a way to find a random movie.
+- At this stage a complete test was done with a few testers, to avoid broken links and check responsiveness.
+- A user is requested to register to leave a review and click on it to read more.
+No issues were found but a new rating style was added at this stage to make it more user friendly.
+- After adding edit and delete features, this was tested with several users.
+- A final run to test routing, it was requested to specifically try the review system to add, read, edit and delete.

 ## Contribute
 All contributions are welcomed and encouraged.